m4cit/slangID2/README.md

 # Challenges

 Due to a lack of data, the results, regardless of the classifier used, are not impressive right now.
  Unknown words are also an issue since the dataset is tiny.
+Slang phrases with normal words like 'sick' are not accounted for with a sentiment analysis either.

 # Performance
 In total, there are five classifiers you can choose from: